Thoughts on the refugee crisis through the Arendtian category of “banality of evil”

 License

-This journal and its articles are published under the Creative Commons Creative Commons Atribución-NoComercial-CompartirDerivadasIgual 2.5 (Argentina) (CC BY-NC-SA 2.5 AR) license, which allows the user to download, share, copy and redistribute the material in any format, provided the user can reliably prove his/her condition and provides a link to the license, and allows remixing, transforming and building upon the material, with the contribution being distributed under the same license as the original.
-Said license does not authorize the use of the contents for commercial purposes.
+This journal and its works are published under the Creative Commons Atribución-NoComercial-CompartirIgual 4.0, which allows users to download, share, copy, and redistribute the material in any medium or format, provided that appropriate credit is given and a link to the license is included.
+It also permits users to remix, transform, and build upon the material, provided that any resulting work is distributed under the same license as the original.
+It does not authorize the use of the content for commercial purposes.

 _(1)_.png)